ARCTraining/hpc1-docs/README.md

-# A template jupyter book documentation repository
+# A HPC1 Documentation repository

 This is a template repository that can be used when generating documentation using [Jupyter-books](https://github.com/executablebooks/jupyter-book) and hosting the site via GitHub pages.